9brada6/tabs-with-posts/development.md

     - Say how YASR rating plugin setting works, and also put a link from settings.
     - Write in documentation that GamerZ like/dislike system is not working.

-- ### ✅ Plugins

-    - Change Get last tested, with get tested versions?

-    - Make Plugin DFactory Block Suppress filter option.
-    - Site Reviews Plugin has a custom Category Id ratting, Think if we should implement that.
-    - Don't know how to count site reviews ratings, maybe email for support?
-    - Add each plugin, move orderby plugin indicators to classes.

 ## 🎉 Todo: After first release